-b) Scientific Data Collection by the New Observer Program
+b) Scientific Data Collection by New Observer Program

-The Council noted that the new Pilot Observer Program adopted by the Fisheries Commission for 01 January 1996 to 31 December 1997 required 100% coverage of vessels fishing in the Regulatory Area.
+The Council noted that the new pilot observer program adopted by the Fisheries Commission for 01 January 1996 to 31 December 1997 required 100% coverage of vessels fishing in the Regulatory area.
 It was also noted that these observers shall carry out such scientific work based on the advice of Scientific Council.
 The Council welcomed the concept that more extensive sampling were possible under the new observer scheme but regretted that existing national sampling programs were being reduced because of the new program.
-The Council concurred with STACREC and endorsed the following suggestions as it relates to the new program: (i) current national sampling programs should be maintained at least at a minimum level of sampling until the observers under the new scheme are adequately trained in biological sampling (ii) training of the observers should be in concurrence with national sampling or national observer programs, and (iii) sampling by observers be under the direction of the national laboratories where scientific information is processed.
+The Council concurred with STACREC and endorsed the following suggestions as it relates to the new program: (i) current national sampling programs should be maintained at least at a minimum level of sampling until the observers should be in concurrence with national sampling or national observer programs, and (iii) sampling by observers be under the direction of the national laboratories where scientific information is processed.